awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

 1. Create an `ENIConfig` custom resource for each subnet that you want to schedule pods in\.

    1. Create a unique file for each elastic network interface configuration\.
 Each file must include the contents below with a unique value for `name`\.
-We highly recommend using a `name` that matches the Availability Zone of the subnet, as this makes deployment of multi-AZ AutoScalingGroups simpler (see below in 5c)\.
+We highly recommend using a value for `name` that matches the Availability Zone of the subnet, as this makes deployment of multi\-AZ Auto Scaling groups simpler \(see step 5c below\)\.
 In this example, a file named `us-west-2.yaml` is created\.
 Replace the *example values* for `name`, `subnet`, and `securityGroups` with your own values\.
 In this example, we follow best practices and set the value for `name` to the Availability Zone that the subnet is in\.
 If you don't have a specific security group that you want to attach for your pods, you can leave that value empty for now\.
-Later, you will specify the worker node security group in the `ENIConfig`\.
+Later, you will specify the worker node security group in the ENIConfig\.
 **Note**
 Each subnet and security group combination requires its own custom resource\.